 Charter Communications is providing similar services during these times.
 Starting 16th March the company will be following as per below:

 Charter believes offering internet access to people who need to work and study remotely would help curb the coronavirus pandemic.
+Spectrum customer service can be reached 24/7 for further details on how to get free internet.

 The organization is expanding the Xfinity WiFi network and offering limitless bandwidth for free.
 Comcast is opening up the Xfinity WiFi network for anyone to help users remain linked to school and work, as well as Hotspots around the country will be accessible to everyone who wants it for free, even non-subscribers.